mitsuba-renderer/drjit/docs/bench.rst

 3. Measurements are noisy because of OS scheduling and CPU/GPU communication.

-The recommended way to measure the runtime of a set of kernels is the :py:func:`drjit.kernel_history` API, which returns a list kernel calls with high-resolution timing data.
+The recommended way to measure the runtime of a set of kernels is the :py:class:`drjit.kernel_history` API, which captures every kernel call along with high-resolution timing data.

 Events
 ------